Utilities and Financials — unlike Industrials — are not evaluated using sales, current assets or current liabilities.

 Source (Analyzed by): Serenity

-Considering today's bond yields, a Graham Number(%) of 70% would be sufficient for the stock to clear Graham's criteria.
+Also, considering today's bond yields, a Graham Number(%) of 70% is sufficient for a Defensive grade stock to clear Graham's criteria.

 Utilities and Financials for Enterprising Investors